 About a year and a half ago I went with my mother to our neighborhood Kohl's.
-Considering it is literally the major anchor in the strip mall that literally lines the back of our neighborhood, and is not only a two minute drive but also incredibly walkable, my mom frequents this spot.
-We were … Continue reading Kohl’s- 5 Answers That Are Found in The Chaos
+Considering it is literally the major anchor in the strip mall that literally lines the back of our neighborhood, and is not only a two minute drive it is also incredibly walkable so my mom frequents this spot.
+We … Continue reading Kohl’s- 5 Suggestions For The Department Stores of America.

 What a great tool for retail managers, no matter their tenure.